 8. To eliminate some of the frustration of working with recruiters, always ask them how their process works, what happens when you send your resume to the recruiter and what you should expect from the recruiter in terms of follow up or actions.

-Jeff Kauflin (@JeffKauflin on Twitter) reported on research conducted by Forbes, working with the analytics firm Statista, to compile a list of the 250 most well-respected American executive search firms (for annual salaries of $100K and above).
-The study also ranked 250 professional search firms (for annual salaries of $100K or less).
+Forbes partnered with the market research firm Statista to compile a list of the top 200 executive search firms specialized in filling positions with salaries of at least $100,000.
+In a second study, they ranked 250 professional search firms (for annual salaries of $100K or less).
+Both lists are updated annually.

-For the two studies, trade organizations and company databases were consulted, and thousands of employees who had worked with recruiters over past 3 years and HR managers were invited to take an online survey, asking them to recommend up to 10 recruiters.
+For the two studies, trade organizations and company databases were consulted, and thousands of employees who had worked with recruiters were invited to take an online survey, asking them to recommend recruiters.

 America’s Top 10 Executive Search Firms